MCLifeLeader/CS364/SDD/CS364_SDD_Document.md

     <th>Method Description</th>
   </tr>
   <tr>
-    <td>After the user clicks “Add To-Do Item” they are presented with a form to submit a custom entry in their To-Do list.
+    <td>Allows the user to create their own entries to be added to the To-Do list.
+After the user clicks “Add To-Do Item” they are presented with a form to submit a custom entry in their To-Do list.
 Hitting submit will call this function which relays the information to the databaseFacade class where it will be stored in the database. </td>
   </tr>
   <tr>
     <th>Method Pseudo Code</th>